bawbr/Nozbe2Toggl/README.md

   - To edit Google spreadsheet project;
   - To update Toggl project for new lines of Google spreadsheet project list; and
   - To update Toggl project for lines with the completed status of Google spreadsheet project list.
-- NotifySlack / To post to slack when Toggle timer is stopped